hdmf-dev/hdmf-schema-language/source/description.rst

     - dim1
     - dim2

-In case that the attribute may have different forms, this will be a list of lists:
+In case the attribute may have different forms, this will be a list of lists:

 .. code-block:: yaml